Tmeister/wp-api-jwt-auth/README.md

 ```

-Also, two new endpoints are added to this namespace
+Also, two new endpoints are added to this namespace.

 Endpoint | HTTP Verb